tdkhanhvu/VoiceScraping/README.md

 # VoiceScraping

 ## Project Overview
 `VoiceScraping` is a Python project allowing users to download audio files from this [website](https://www.voiptroubleshooter.com/open_speech/index.html).
 It will store the metadata for each audio file downloaded.
-In addition, it will run Machine Learning functions to detect if there is any speech and which language is spoken in each audio file, and also record the metata data in the disk.
+In addition, it will run Machine Learning models to detect if there is any speech and which language is spoken in each audio file, and also record the metata data in the disk.

-## Architecture:
+## Class diagram:

 ![image](classes.png)

-This architecture is created by using the below commands from the project folder:
+This class diagram is created by using the below commands from the project folder:

 ```bash
 # create a dot file